tjdarosa26/responsive-blog-html-css/README.md

 ## How to see the project:

-1. Downaload this repository or clone it in your machine.
+1. Download this repository or clone it in your machine.
 2. Open the `blog.html` file with the browser of your choice.